voytekresearch/pacpy/README.md

 Not yet uploaded to pypi (...soon).
 To install:

-1. `git clone https://github.com/voytekresearch/pacpy` into the directory of your choice.
-2. At the command line, cd into that choice directory
-3. and type `pip install .`

-We assume [Anaconda](https://store.continuum.io/cshop/anaconda/) is installed.
+	pip install pacpy

 Tested on Linux (Ubuntu 4.10), OS X (10.10.4), and Windows 9.

+## Dependencies

+- numpy
+- scipy
+- pytest (optional)

+That is , we assume [Anaconda](https://store.continuum.io/cshop/anaconda/) is installed.

 ## Matlab